How to Cook a Perfect Roast Turkey That's Never Dry!

 Turkey Cooking Instructions:

-Place the turkey into the oven, and roast breast side down for the first hour.
-Don't forget to set a timer, because usually at my house, by this time, the wine has been opened, and sometimes we get a little "forgetful" shall we say.
+Place the turkey into the oven, and roast with the breast side down for the first hour.
+Don't forget to set a timer, because usually at my house, by this time, the first (or in my case second) bottle of wine has been opened, and sometimes we get a little "forgetful" shall we say.

-After one hour, remove the turkey from the oven and invert to breast side up on the roasting rack, and return the oven.
+After one hour, remove the turkey from the oven and invert it to the breast side up on the roasting rack, and return to the oven.
 Use the remaining compound butter mixture to apply to the breast skin, and brush with a little more extra virgin olive oil.
 Return the turkey to the oven to continue cooking.
-Baste about every 20ish minutes or so, with the natural juices that render in the bottom of the pan.
-To insure even browning and cooking, rotate the pan 180 degrees in the oven every time you baste.
-If the pan starts to burn or dry out too much, simply add some water, wine, chicken or vegetable stock.

-Why do we cook the turkey inverted or breast side down for the first hour?
-Simple, it's to give the dark meat a good head start in it's cooking process prior to the breast meat.
-Inevitably when you roast a turkey the breast meat is always done well in advance of the dark meat, thusly resulting in a dry breast while you're waiting for the dark meat to come up to temperature.
+Why do we cook the turkey inverted or breast-side down for the first hour?
+Simple, it's to give the dark meat a good head start in its cooking process prior to the breast meat.
+Inevitably when you oven-roast turkey the breast meat is always done well in advance of the dark meat, thusly resulting in a dry breast while you're waiting for the dark meat to come up to temperature.
 With the breast meat down for the first hour, the roasting pan acts somewhat like a shield, which protects the breast meat from cooking too fast.

-Once your turkey has reached 150 degrees in the breast and at least 155 in the thigh, (a bit more thigh temp is ok) then remove it from the oven.
-Transfer the turkey to a large platter that has sides to catch juices, and then promptly cover the turkey with heavy duty aluminum foil for a absolute minimum of 45 but no more than 90 minutes to let it rest.
-Cover the foil with a clean tea towel to act as a gentle insulator.
+Once your oven-roast turkey has reached 150 degrees in the breast and at least 165 in the thigh, (a bit more thigh temp is ok) then remove it from the oven.
+Transfer the roasted turkey to a large platter that has sides to catch juices, and then promptly cover the turkey with heavy-duty aluminum foil for an absolute minimum of 45 but no more than 90 minutes to let it rest.
+Cover the foil with a clean tea towel to act as a gentle insulator / warming blanket.

-FOOD SAFETY TIP: Once your turkey has gone into the oven, discard any remaining ingredients, butter, salt & pepper, etc that you used to prepare the raw turkey with.
-Wash all of your bowls and utensils up in hot soapy water, or better yet run them through the dishwasher to insure everything is sanitary.
-Finally, wipe down your counters with a bleach water solution to insure that no remaining bacteria might be lurking.
+Once your turkey has gone into the oven, discard any remaining ingredients, butter, salt & pepper, etc. that you used to prepare the raw turkey with.
+Wash all of your bowls and utensils up in hot soapy water, or better yet run them through the dishwasher to ensure everything is sanitary.
+Finally, wipe down your counters with a bleach and water solution to ensure that no remaining bacteria might be lurking.

 Enjoy, please drop us a comment if you've made this recipe, and how it turned out.
 I'd love to hear from you!